Subaru XV SUV - Interior & comfort

 Subaru XV dashboard

 While the gauges still look familiar, there are more soft-touch materials and high-gloss pieces of trim to improve the overall ambiance.
-The dashboard is still nowhere near as plush as you’ll find in the Skoda Kodiaq or fabric-trimmed Peugeot 3008, but fans of sturdy, functional layouts are likely to get on with the XV’s no-nonsense approach.
+The dashboard is still nowhere near as plush as you’ll find in the Volkswagen Tiguan or Peugeot 3008, but fans of sturdy, functional layouts are likely to get on with the XV’s no-nonsense approach.

 Smartphone fans are also likely to rejoice that the eight-inch infotainment screen now supports Android Auto and Apple CarPlay, so you don’t have to worry that the Subaru infotainment system will be out of date in a few years’ time.
-But compared to the system in the Kodiaq, the Subaru’s graphics already look behind the times.
+But compared to the systems in rival cars, the Subaru’s graphics already look behind the times.

 Buyers can choose between the entry-level SE model or SE Premium.
 The SE features Eyesight, keyless entry, an eight-inch touchscreen, LED headlights and 18-inch alloys, while SE Premium adds sat-nav, electric leather seats and a sunroof.